adamzolyak/README/README.md

 #  README for Adam Zolyak 👱

 ## Overview
-A user manual for Adam Zolayk.
+A read me for Adam Zolayk.

 Inspried by https://www.nytimes.com/2013/03/31/business/questbacks-lead-strategist-on-his-user-manual.html and https://www.atlassian.com/team-playbook/plays/my-user-manual.

 ## About Me

-Adam Zolyak is passionate about helping people to have more meaningful work and relationships in their lives.
-Adam pursues this passion as a product manager, developer, maker, speaker, writer, and hacker.
+Adam Zolyak is passionate about helping people to have the strength and wellness they need to be their authentic selves, live fufilling lives, and help others to do the same.
+Adam pursues this passion as a product manager, developer, maker, hacker, artist, collaborator, speaker, writer, adventurer, experiencier, and human.

 ## My Principles

 ### Bias to Action
-Achieve small incremental wins, learn by doing, and iterating as needed to achieve objectives; don’t wait for perfect answers, have strong opinions loosley held.
+Learn by doing, iterating, and achieve small incremental wins along the way; don’t wait for perfect answers before taking action, have strong opinions loosley held.

 ### Be Intentional
 Know your objectives and key results.
 Say yes to the most valuable things and no or "maybe later" to the rest.
-Be transparent and candid with other people so that your intentions are clear.
+Be transparent and candid with other people so that your intentions are clear, and create shared objective and working agreements.

-### Win, Lose, and Learn Fast
+### Diverge and Experiment
-Have more opportunities for winning and learning by identifying a clear objectives and key results up front, identifying multiple options and experiment, limiting work in progress and focusing, working on the smallest possible increment needed, minimize queues / handoffs / dependencies, and getting feedback and measuring impact.
+Seek multiple diverse and divergent points of view.
+Form multiple hypothesises.
+Identify multiple options and experiment.
+Co-create and collaborate with other people.

 ### Be Curious
-Lead through asking questions and starting with an egoless mindset to learn how to best serve others (co-workers, business, customers, people).
-Identify multiple options and experiment to find the best path forward.
-Be willing to fail and find joy in the learning therein.
+Lead through asking questions and starting with an egoless mindset to learn how to best serve.
+Be willing to fail and find value in the learning therein.

 ### Be Present
-Be present with other people and with myself through active listening, active feeling, active being, and being slow and thoughtful before responding.
+Be present with other people and with me through active listening, active feeling, active being - especially being slow and thoughtful before responding and making space for other people.

 ### Be of Service to Others
 Connect with people to understand who they are, serving them and co-creating with them.
 Treat everyone as they truely are - whole and capable.